Isolation Portrait Project - Part 4

 Gabi had to restart all her life with her husband and 2 little children in another country, because Venezuela, where they are from, is so fucked up that nobody in their right mind would stay, if they have a chance to get a better and safer life.

 I’m Gaby, daughter of God, I live in the Dominican Republic, although I am from Venezuela (you probably know why we had to leave our native country).
-I’m a 36 year old woman with a beautiful family, mommy of two wonderful preteens who day by day teach me how to live and be a better person.
+I’m a 36-year-old woman with a beautiful family, a mommy of two wonderful preteens who day by day teach me how to live and be a better person.
 I dedicate myself to many things, being the ideal help for my husband and trying every day to be the wise woman who builds her house.
-I’m a professional of the health sector.
+I’m a professional in the health sector.

 I live on an island that has the best beaches in the world.
-The people are very special, happy, jovial!
+The people are very special, happy and jovial!
 I’m lucky enough to live where many people go on vacation.
-My native country is a latent dream and somewhere that I do not rule out returning one day.
+My native country is a latent dream and somewhere that I do not rule out returning to one day.

 I only speak Spanish because honestly I have been undisciplined in learning English and it is a pending task of mine!